ShrebTV/VB-Rewritten/README.md

  - Invisibility Cloak (gives the wearer the Invisibility Potion effect.
 This damages the cloak slowly.
 Dropped by the Enderman boss)
  - Skeletor (when arrows hit an entity TNT spawns at the location of the hit.
 When TNT is carried in the off hand while shooting the arrow is replaced by a flying block of lit TNT.
 Dropped by the skeleton boss)
  - Slime Boots (Reduces Fall Damage significantly.
 Dropped by the Slime boss)
  - Slingshot (Launches the player in the direction they are looking. right click while crouching to activate.
 Dropped by the Spider boss)
+ - Wither egg (When placed on an anvil it will transform into a Pet wither which will not move but it will shoot arrows( for now) at hostile mobs in a configurable area)

 ### Commands
 A ? in front of a parameter means that this one is optional